 Not owning the “how” of the team process

-Micromanagement is the next big contributor to the belief that empowerment in Agile is just a myth.
-For some managers, it ' easy to tell the team “You're empowered!” but not so easy to actually allow your team to make decisions about how they get work done.
+Micromanagement is the next big contributor to the belief that team empowerment in Agile is just a myth.
+For some managers, it ' easy to tell the everyone “You're empowered!” but not so easy to actually allow your team to make decisions about how they get work done.

 Without giving some control to the team, managers risk compromising the whole Agile transformation and preventing their team from becoming high performing.